LucasDelfino92/morrowindsharp/mw++.md

 - [**Improved Thrown Weapon Projectiles**](https://www.nexusmods.com/morrowind/mods/44763?) by R-Zero
 Makes thrown weapon projectiles fly pointy end forward and, some of them, spin in the air.
-  - MO2 will tell you there's no game data on top level.
+  - MO2 will tell you the content of data files does not look valid.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.
 - [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069) by akortunov, Greatness7, Heinrich, Hrnchamd, London Rook, Lord Berandas, Melchior Dahrk, MementoMoritius, NullCascade, PetetheGoat, PikachunoTM, and Remiros
 Equipped weapons will be shown on the character's hip or back.
 This new functionality affects both the player and all other characters, and works with all weapons from all mods.
 Additionally features a comprehensive set of high quality quiver and scabbard assets.
   - Install **WeaponSheathing 1.6-MWSE** only.
-  - MO2 will tell you there's no game data on top level.
+  - MO2 will tell you the content of data files does not look valid.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.
 - [**Weapon Sheathing - Bow Position Edit**](https://www.nexusmods.com/morrowind/mods/48473?) by Kyim
 The bows will better line up with the sheathing animation.